willgerman/token-template/README.md

 }
 ```

-You may be wondering: Why add the variable layer?
+You may be wondering: Why add the semantic layer?
 Why not just assign the global tokens to the contextual tokens.
 What's the point of this extra step?

 This is so we don't end up in a situation like this should the design specs change: